Grant County Ephrata Landfill 1

 Ecology and the two parties responsible for cleanup, Grant County and the City of Ephrata, have negotiated an agreed order for cleanup work at the Grant County Ephrata Landfill 1.
 The order includes an interim remedial action plan outlining cleanup that will be completed before the remedial investigation/feasibility study to guide final cleanup.

-The City of Ephrata began operating the Ephrata Landfill around 1942 and owned and managed it until 1974.
-Grant County has managed the landfill since 1974.
+The City of Ephrata began operating the Ephrata Landfill around 1942, managed it until 1974, and owned it until 1994.
+Grant County has managed the landfill since 1974, and owned the landfill since 1994.
 The landfill was an open dump before 1962.
-Waste was put into an unlined cell until a new, lined cell with leak containment opened in 2005, which still accepts waste.
+Waste was put into an unlined cell until a new, lined cell with leak containment opened in 2005; this new landfill still accepts waste.

 About 2,000 drums of industrial waste were buried in August 1975.
 The Environmental Protection Agency added the landfill to the list of potential hazardous sites in 1979.
 Ecology completed a Phase I site investigation in 1987, and groundwater sampling began in 1988.
 In 1990, contaminants, including metals, solvents, and other chemicals, were found in groundwater.